countable/node-dogecoin/README.md

 * Promote Node.JS development of Dogecoin web apps.
 * Identify and address any incompatibilities with the Dogecoin and Bitcoin APIs that exist now and/or in the future.

+## Dependencies

+You'll need a running instance of dogecoind to connect with.
+If you're running Debian/Ubuntu, this worked for me: http://www.dogeco.in/wiki/index.php/Dogecoind

+Then, install the dogecoin NPM package.

 `npm install dogecoin`

 ## Example